 25 October 2018

-For a global mining group, South32 has been ahead of its peers not only in their willingness to accept climate science, but also in publicly disclosing the risks the business faces.
+For a global mining group, South32 has been ahead of its peers not only in their willingness to accept climate science but also in publicly disclosing the risks the business faces.
 The company even set an emissions reduction target of net zero by 2050 – not bad for this BHP spin-off whose main products include aluminium, bauxite, and both metallurgical and thermal coal.
-But it the company doing enough?
+But is the company doing enough?

 Global warming scenarios

 Like so many other companies, South32’s board admit they’re on a climate change “journey”.
 While the company has looked carefully at different global warming scenarios, at today’s annual general meeting (AGM) its board explained how they’re yet to align the business with a specific scenario:

 South32 presented a paradox earlier this year when CEO Graham Kerr stated: “Thermal coal becomes more of a focus [for investors] when you think about climate change… We’re making a strategical call on energy coal – it’s hard to price in the medium to long term.”

 However, while SAEC is valued at a mere $59M, South32’s plans to sell this side-business coincided with its announcement to invest $301M to extend the life of one of the four mines, the Klipspruit colliery, by 20 years.
 Commentators described the move as a ‘sweetener’ for potential buyers.